velodrome-finance/contracts/SPECIFICATION.md

 - Can create a NFT by escrowing VELO tokens and "locking" them for a time period.
 - Can do anything with the NFT as supported by the ERC-721 interface (requires normal or managed NFT).
 - Can merge one NFT into another (requires normal NFT).
 - Can split a single NFT into two NFTs (requires normal NFT).
+This function is initially permissioned by tokenId (requires team).
+- Can disable permissions for split (requires team).
 - Can withdraw escrowed VELO tokens once the NFT lock expires (requires normal NFT).
 - Can add to an existing NFT position by escrowing additional VELO tokens (requires normal or managed NFT).
 - Can increase the lock duration of an NFT (and thus increasing voting power, requires normal or managed NFT).
 - Can deposit into a managed NFT (requires normal NFT).
 - Can withdraw from a managed NFT (requires locked NFT).
 - Can delegate votes for use in Velodrome governance to other addresses based on voting power (requires normal or managed NFT).
+The balances in this method do not reflect real coins, they are used only for voting.

 In addition, Velodrome supports "managed NFTs" which aggregates NFT voting power whilst perpetually locking the underlying tokens.
 These NFTs function as a single NFT, with rewards accrued by the NFT going to the manager, who can then distribute (net of fees) to the depositors.
 - NFTs can exist in one of three states: normal, locked or managed.
 By default, they are in normal state.
 - Only governance or an allowed manager can create managed NFTs, special NFTs in the managed state.
 - An NFT can deposit into one managed NFT at a time, converting it from normal state to locked state.
-- The deposited NFT can be withdraw at any time, with its balance restored and locktime extended to the maximum (4 years).
+- The deposited NFT can be withdrawn at any time, with its balance restored and locktime extended to the maximum (4 years).
 Any rebases collected by the manager will be distributed pro-rata to the user.

 ### Minter